 Can you imagine what Mt.
 Hood will be like if the Forest Service continues on this course?

-When the Forest Plan was written in 1990, it did not address forest management in the context of an increasingly warmer and unstable climate.
-Most importantly, Mt.
-Hood National Forest’s Management Plan does not adequately protect water rich forest ecosystems facing climate change.
-30 years later, climate change has become an urgent factor that the Plan must be updated to reflect.
-While we do not know exactly what the future brings, the science of understanding and predicting climate change has improved rapidly over the past decade.
+The Forest Plan doesn’t address forest management in the context of an increasingly warmer and unstable climate—it’s just too old.
+Today, climate change is an urgent factor.
+While we don’t know exactly what the future brings, the science of understanding and predicting climate change has improved rapidly over the past decade.

 With a changing climate, Mt.
-Hood’s forests, waters and wildlife will need to withstand dryer, longer summers, extreme winter rain and snow events, more frequent landslides, higher temperatures and turbidity in streams, and unpredictable water availability.
+Hood’s forests, waters, and wildlife will need to withstand drier, longer summers, extreme winter rain and snow events, more frequent landslides, higher temperatures and turbidity in streams, and unpredictable water availability.
 Communities surrounding the forest need to act now to ensure protections for the incredible forest ecosystem on which we all rely.
 The time is right to update the Plan to focus on ecosystem resilience to what’s ahead.

 Mt.
-Hood National Forest is one of the top ten best National Forests for carbon storage in the country.
-While the state of Oregon emits about 60 million tons of carbon a year, new data show our forests store about 3 billion tons.
-Why are we logging our biggest carbon sinks?
+Hood National Forest is one of the country’s top ten best National Forests for carbon storage.
+While the state of Oregon emits about 60 million tons of carbon a year, new data show that forests store about 3 billion tons.
+So why are we logging the world’s biggest carbon sinks?